 Hampden Academy Chartered in 1803

 Hampden Academy enjoys a long history that few other schools in Maine, or indeed elsewhere, enjoy.
-Less than 30 years after the signing of the Declaration of Independence, John Hancock and others subscribed the sum of $3,400 to fulfill the charter of erecting and supporting a new school in the then District of Maine portion of Massachusetts.
+Less than 30 years after the signing of the Declaration of Independence, John Crosby and others subscribed the sum of $3,400 to fulfill the charter of erecting and supporting a new school in the then District of Maine portion of Massachusetts.
 It was 1803 and Maine was still seventeen years from becoming a state.
 Thomas Jefferson was president; he signed the Louisiana Purchase in that same year.
 Dorothea Dix, who would become a crusading champion of the mentally ill, had been born in Hampden just the year before.

 The first wooden schoolhouse that was Hampden Academy no longer exists.
 Fire consumed it in 1842.
 The brick building known now as “the Old Academy” was built for $1,125 and has been a traditional sight in town since 1843.
 Fire damaged the lower rooms of this building in 1854, and the doors were closed for a short time in the 1880s when post-Civil War populations diminished.
 Today, however, this building is the oldest building used to hold daily classes in the state of Maine.

 The tragedy of war has also struck the Academy.
 When the Academy was only nine years old, the Battle of Hampden, part of the War of 1812, was fought on the school grounds.
 Personnel and students were also involved in at least six other major wars: the Civil War and the Spanish American War before the school turned 100; World War I, World War II, the Korean War, and the Vietnam War before she turned 200.

 Think of some other historical moments Hampden Academy has witnessed:

 Francis Scott Key wrote the “Star Spangled Banner,” destined to become the national anthem, when the Academy was only eleven years old.